Percyana552/programming-skills-portfolio-Percyana552/Chapter 7- Functions/Exercises/README.md

 ## Exercise 3: T-Shirt  :ballot_box_with_check:

-Write a function called make_shirt() that accepts a size and the text of a message that should be printed on the shirt.
+ a function called make_shirt() that accepts a size and the text of a message that should be printed on the shirt.
 The function

 should print a sentence summarizing the size of the shirt and the message printed on it.
 Call the function once using positional